microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 WDF_DECLARE_CONTEXT_TYPE_WITH_NAME(RESOURCEHUB_FILEOBJECT_CONTEXT,
                                    ResourceHub_FileContextGet);
 ```
-### Section 5: Module Private Context
+### Section 5: Module Context

-The Module's Private Context is similar to a driver's device context.
+The Module's Context is similar to a driver's device context.
 This data structure contains all the information needed while the Module
 is running.
 For example, it may contain handles to Child Modules or
 timers or other WDF primitives as well as flags and buffers.
 This
 structure is only visible to this file.
 Place the definition of the
-Module's Private Context in this section.
+Module's Context in this section.
 It may use enumerations and
 structures defined above.
 ```
 /////////////////////////////////////////////////////////////////////////////////////////////////